 Ximene Trencavel-11 June 1355

-She had, however, noticed his discomfort at the situation he found himself in and she determined to make it a little easier for him.
-She rushed from room until she found Alyse.
+She had, however, also noticed his discomfort at the situation he found himself in and she determined to make it a little easier for him.
+She rushed from the room until she found Alyse.

 ‘Our little ruse worked a treat, none of them knew we had changed places.
 Not John, not Piers, not the Prince, not Gaston, and even more impressively, not my grandmother.’
 She frowned.
 ‘At least, I think not.
 The only one who knew the difference was Henri; Alyse, you really should have told me about that.’